Strengthening Families and The 5 Protective Factors Series: Social & Emotional Competence of Children

 The approach is based on engaging families, programs, and communities in building five protective factors:

-This is the final post in a five-part series that highlights each of the factors and how NFI’s resources can help those who use the framework to build the factors in their community through more effective engagement of fathers.
+This is the final post in a five-part series that highlights each factor and how NFI’s resources can help those who use the framework build the factors in their community through more effective engagement with fathers.
 (Click here for the post on parental resilience, here for social connections, here for knowledge of parenting and child development, and here for concrete support in times of need.)

 Each post includes more detail on each factor than in the brief.